Racing Brake Fluids

 Can you use any kind of brake fluid in a race car?

-The brake fluid you choose must be compatible with your race car's brake system and be able to handle the high temperatures on the track.
+You cannot use just any kind of brake fluid in your race car.
+The brake fluid you choose must be compatible with your race car’s brake system and be able to handle the high temperatures on the track.
 Choose a high-performance brake fluid for your race car with a rating of DOT 4 or higher for maximum heat resistance.

 How often should you change the brake fluid in your race car?